purpleK2846/DiffBatt/readme.md

-# DiffBatt: Battery Degradation Prediction and Synthesis with Diffusion Models
+# DiffBatt: A Diffusion Model for Battery Degradation Prediction and Synthesis

 **Introduction**
 ================